What Is A VPN? VPN or Virtual Private Network

 For example, when you visit a website through your normal internet route, you are directly communicating with the website through your real IP address.

 But when you have a VPN equipped, it is the VPN server that will do all the communicating for you.
+Now you must be wondering, what is a VPN server?
+Well, think of it as a middle man.

 VPNs are private because they transmit your data through an encrypted tunnel – a protected layer of information – that is indecipherable to any third party even if they managed to somehow intercept your communication.